electricputty/FL401-data-schema/README.md

 ## Testing

-To test paste schema schema and sample JSON into: https://www.jsonschemavalidator.net/
+To test paste schema and sample JSON into: https://www.jsonschemavalidator.net/